UTSA-ICS/galahad/assembler/README.md

 You should see a QEMU / KVM window appear with boot output.
 Depending on how the original image was generated, you may need to hit the keyboard to get the boot started.

 Once the image is fully booted, you can log in with the credentials listed above or with the SSH keys you provision.
-Note. the `spin-up-kvm-img.sh` script initially sets up port forwarding on localhost port 5555 to ssh port 22 on the guest.
+Note. the spin-up script initially sets port forwarding on localhost port 5555 to ssh port 22 on the guest.
 Use or change as you see fit.

 ```
+# SSH'ing into Unity guest using default account
 ssh ubuntu@127.0.0.1 -p 5555
 ```